computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Instagram/readme.md

 ## Requirements and Goals of the System

-### Functional Requirements
+- Functional Requirements
   1. Users should be able to upload/download/view photos.
   2. Users can perform searches based on photo/video titles.
   3. Users can follow other users.
-4. The system should be able to generate and display a user’s News Feed consisting of top photos from all the people the user follows.
+  4. The system should be able to generate and display a user's News Feed consisting of top photos from all the people the user follows.

-### Non-Functional Requirements
+- Non-Functional Requirements
   1. Our service needs to be highly available.
   2. The acceptable latency of the system is 200ms for News Feed generation.
   3. Consistency can take a hit (in the interest of availability), if a user doesn’t see a photo for a while; it should be fine.
   4. The system should be highly reliable; any uploaded photo or video should never be lost.

-### Not in scope
+- Not in scope

-Adding tags to photos, searching photos on tags, commenting on photos, tagging users to photos, who to follow, etc.
+  - Adding tags to photos, searching photos on tags, commenting on photos, tagging users to photos, who to follow, etc.

 ## Some Design Considerations